lukstro/sap-friendly-query/README.md

 # sap-friendly-query

-## :file_folder: About this project
+## :bulb: About this project

 While working with __SAP S/4HANA__ data in __Databricks__, I encountered a common challenge among colleagues: the difficulty of dealing with SAP's technical field names.
 Writing queries often meant diving into wonderfully obscure documentation just to find out what a field like AWREF actually meant.
-It's not exactly the most efficient way to work, and certainly not welcoming for new users. :baby:
+It's not exactly the most efficient way to work, and certainly not welcoming for new users :baby:.

 To address this, I developed a lightweight solution that allows users to query __SAP S/4HANA__ tables stored in __Databricks Delta Lake__ using friendly, human-readable field names.
 This means users can write intuitive queries in either __SQL__ or __PySpark__ without needing to memorize technical __SAP__ terminology.